Save Crystal Lake

 • News & History

-LEGISLATION TO CONVEY CRYSTAL LAKE TO THE CITY OF OURAY WAS INTRODUCED BY OUR CO SENATORS!
-THANKS!!
+LEGISLATION TO CONVEY CRYSTAL LAKE TO THE CITY OF OURAY IS INTRODUCED IN THE U.S. SENATE & HOUSE!

-The text of the bill is available HERE.
+The text of the bill as introduced (S. 2754/H.R.
+5911) is available HERE.
 The legislative map can be found HERE.
-Letters of support can be found HERE.
+All letters of support can be found HERE in this zip file.

 Crystal Reservoir - News Articles